Adult Education

 Click on the plus symbol to reveal a description for each class.

-Slow Torah is a new lay-led class that continues the Beth Am tradition of studying the Torah verse by verse.
+Slow Torah is a lay-led class that continues the Beth Am tradition of studying the Torah verse by verse.
 The class rotates discussion leaders (on a volunteer basis) each week, and participants are encouraged to share sources or insights related to the verse(s) we're studying.
 All are welcome, whether you’re new to Torah study or a longstanding member of the Shabbat morning Torah Study class.
 Just bring your curiosity, yourself and your love of learning and studying Torah, real slow.

 The Philosophy Minyan is a monthly lunchtime series on Zoom.
 All are welcome to join in an interactive and thought-provoking exploration of topics at the intersection of philosophy, Jewish thought and contemporary issues.
 No advance reading is required and participants will receive online access to all the class materials following each session.

-Join us for in-depth explorations of contemporary Jewish writings!
 This lay-led group is an outgrowth of the longest running, continuous study group at Beth Am.
 We choose a book, read it aloud and discuss it.
 For the Zoom access link, please contact Joan.

 Support Adult Education